tilt-dev/tilt.build/docs/rollout/adoption-skyline-charts.md

 * You're not ready to track user adoption just yet.

 **You know it's successful when**
-* You find yourself returning to the chart week over week to see any changes.
+* You find yourself returning to this chart week after week and making decisions based on what you find.